ergoplatform/ergodocs/docs/dev/Integration/guide.md

 - Ergo's transactions consist of multiple *inputs* and *outputs*, similar to Bitcoin.
 Unspent outputs, known as **single-use entities**, are used once.
 Although built from the ground up, Ergo's scripts and transaction formats differ from Bitcoin's.
 For an in-depth understanding, refer to the [Ergo 'Box' model](../data-model/box.md).
 - Ergo incorporates standard scripts, associated with `P2PK` addresses, much like Bitcoin.
 [Explore more about the address scheme here](/dev/wallet/address).
 - An Ergo UTXO box utilizes [registers](registers.md) to store arbitrary values, such as native tokens, rather than a single amount (like BTC).
 Each box holds an ERG amount and may include {tokenid, token amount} pairs, adhering to the UTXO model.
-- The precision of each transaction on the Ergo platform is up to 10^-9 ERG.
-This means that transactions can be made with a precision of up to 0.000000001 ERG.
 - Ergo's built-in wallet API caters to most use cases.
 The API employs a Swagger interface and operates on `127.0.0.1:9053` by default in the mainnet (`9052` on the testnet).
-- Comprehensive guides on [node setup](install.md) and a dedicated [troubleshooting page](troubleshooting.md) are readily available.
+- The precision of each transaction on the Ergo platform is up to $10^{-9}$ ERG.
+This means that transactions can be made with a precision of up to 0.000000001 ERG.
+- The average interval time of each block on the Ergo blockchain is approximately 2 minutes.

 ## Infrastructure

 ### Node

-We recommend running your own node for optimal performance.
-However, a public node is available at [213.239.193.208:9053](http://213.239.193.208:9053).
-For redundancy, contact us at team@ergoplatform.org or join our group chat.
-A dynamic list of public nodes can be found at [api.tokenjay.app/peers/list](https://api.tokenjay.app/peers/list).
+For the best performance, we advise you to run your own node.
+If that's not feasible, you can use a public node available at [213.239.193.208:9053](http://213.239.193.208:9053).
+For backup options, feel free to reach out to us at team@ergoplatform.org or join our group chat.
+You can also find a dynamic list of public nodes at [api.tokenjay.app/peers/list](https://api.tokenjay.app/peers/list).

-When running a public node, access the web interface at [127.0.0.1:9053/panel](https://127.0.0.1:9053/panel).
-Note that the port changes to `9052` on the testnet.
-To get started on the testnet, refer to [this page](/node/testnet).
+If you choose to run a public node, you can access the web interface at [127.0.0.1:9053/panel](https://127.0.0.1:9053/panel).
+Please note that the port switches to `9052` on the testnet.
+For guidance on getting started with the testnet, please refer to [this page](/node/testnet).

-The average interval time of each block on the Ergo blockchain is approximately 2 minutes.

-The required disk size for running an Ergo node depends on various factors such as the size of the blockchain and the number of transactions.
-It is recommended to have a disk size of at least 100 GB to ensure smooth operation.
+Running an Ergo node requires a certain amount of disk space, which depends on factors like the size of the blockchain and the number of transactions.
+We recommend having at least 100 GB of disk space to ensure seamless operation.

-You can bootstrap a pruned node using a verified UTXO set snapshot and NiPoPoWs.
+For a more efficient setup, you can bootstrap a [pruned node using a verified UTXO set snapshot and NiPoPoWs](pruned-full-node.md).

 #### Exchange Specific Node Settings